 The new definition, which aligns to MiFID II, limits ‘advice’ to the provision of a personal recommendation [as defined by MiFID II].
 There is no change for unregulated firms: they may not provide any form of regulated advice without the correct authorisation.

 This new definition and supporting legislation will take effect from 3rd January 2018.
-The FCA has published a short explanatory note alongside the government response [follow this link to access the FCA note] and will consult on new guidance on the advice boundary later in 2017; it intends through this consultation to make it clear to firms how the changes to the definition of advice will work in practice.
+The FCA has published a short explanatory note alongside the government response [follow this link to access the FCA note].
+In December, we expect to see a Policy Statement confirming Handbook changes and further guidance on personal recommendations, the treatment of insistent clients, as well as guidance arising from the experience of the FCA's Advice Unit.

 Smarter Consumer Communication and Suitability Reports